Homeland Security head spars with Congress over border surge - WTMJ

 Texas Gov. Greg Abbott has complained that the apparent scramble to set up the location in Midland suggested an administration that was not ready or capable of handling the situation.
 “The Biden administration is completely not prepared for the number of children coming across this border,” he said at a news conference.

+Naciel Marin of Nicaragua arrived last week at the border with her 15-month-old baby after a month-and-a-half journey to the U.S., where she was held for a few days before being released.
+She held the baby on her lap as they played with a toy xylophone that they were given, relieved to be in the U.S. before heading to Wisconsin to stay with in-laws.
+Marin said she would have made the trip to the U.S. regardless of who was president.

+“Everything we’ve done is for the boy,” she said of her baby, Matias.

-At times on Wednesday before the House Homeland Security Committee, Mayorkas and some members of Congress attempted to shift the focus to non-border issues handled by his department.
-Those included the rise of domestic violent extremism, which the secretary said “now poses the most lethal and persistent terrorism related threat” to the country, and the response to the suspected Russian hack of government computer networks.
+During Wednesday’s hearing before the House Homeland Security Committee, Mayorkas and some members of Congress attempted to shift the focus to non-border issues handled by his department.
+Those included the rise of domestic violent extremism, which the secretary said “now poses the most lethal and persistent terrorism-related threat” to the country, and the response to the suspected Russian hack of government computer networks.

-But the hearing kept coming back to the border, where the new administration is in sharp contrast to the preceding one.
+But the hearing kept coming back to the border, where the new administration’s policy is in sharp contrast to the preceding one.

-Pressed on the issue of a crisis.
-Mayorkas parried by reminding the committee of the Trump administration’s decision to forcibly separate migrant children from their families as part of a zero-tolerance campaign, prompting national outrage.
+Pressed on the “crisis” question, Mayorkas parried by reminding the committee of the Trump administration’s decision to forcibly separate migrant children from their families as part of a zero-tolerance campaign, prompting national outrage.

 “A crisis is when a nation is willing to rip a 9-year-old child out of the hands of his or her parent and separate that family to deter future migration,” Mayorkas said.
 “That, to me, is a humanitarian crisis.”